Jaish-e-Mohammed: 2021

+2025

+On 7 May 2025, India said that it launched missile strikes on JeM base camps in Bahawalpur, Pakistan in retaliation for the Pahalgam attack.
+Masood Azhar later claimed that several of his family members were killed in the strikes.
+According to Indian officials, his brother, Abdul Rauf Azhar who took the command of JeM on 21 April 2007, was killed in the strikes.
+Though this remains unconfirmed, other reports which list wanted terrorist claimed to have been killed in the strikes do not include his name.
+Masood Azhar, who confirmed the death of 10 members of his family in a statement, also did not list his name among those killed in the strikes.

+In September 2025, rare admissions from top JeM commanders confirmed the destruction of their training camps in Bahawalpur.
+At the 38th annual Mission Mustafa conference, Jaish-e-Muhammad commander Masood Ilyas Kashmiri revealed that Indian forces "tore into pieces" the family members of Masood Azhar during the strike in Bahawalpur, and accused Pakistan Army Chief Asim Munir of sending generals to the funerals of slain terrorists.

+After 12 May, India subsequently conducted more operations in Jammu and Kashmir.
+On 15 May, Asif Ahmed Sheikh, Amir Nazir Wani, and Yawar Ahmad Bhat — all residents of Pulwama district who were identified as JeM associates — were killed in an encounter with Indian security forces in Tral’s Nadir village.
+They were reportedly shot dead after opening fire on troops during a cordon and search operation based on specific intelligence about their presence.

+In July 2025, Sunil Bahadur Thapa, Advisor to the President of Nepal and former Minister of Industry, warned that groups like Jaish-e-Mohammed could potentially exploit Nepal as a transit point for its activities in India, raising concerns about regional security.

 Ideology and goals

 The declared objective of the JeM is to liberate Kashmir and merge it with Pakistan.
-However, it projects Kashmir as a "gateway" to the entire India, whose Muslims are also deemed to be in need of liberation.
-After liberating Kashmir, it aims to carry its jihad to other parts of India, with an intent to drive Hindus and other non-Muslims from the Indian subcontinent.
+However, it projects Kashmir as a "gateway" to all of India, whose Muslims are deemed to be in need of liberation.
+After liberating Kashmir, it aims to carry out its activities in other parts of India, with an intent to drive Hindus and other non-Muslims from the Indian subcontinent.

 JeM also aims to drive the United States and Western forces from Afghanistan.
 The JeM leader Masood Azhar is reported to have said in a speech in Karachi:

 In late 2002, Christians were targeted across Pakistan and the gunmen belonging to JeM were caught for the acts.
 Some members have attacked members of the Pakistani state and western targets inside Pakistan.
-The American journalist Daniel Pearl was abducted and murdered by Ahmed Omar Sheikh.
+Jewish American journalist Daniel Pearl was abducted and murdered by Ahmed Omar Sheikh.